Brain BreaksPrint Page

 Breaks give children opportunities to get active and mentally focused.
 Brain breaks are just what they sound like – an opportunity to take a break from what you are working, get moving, and wake up the brain.
 You can use brain breaks in the classroom, at home, and adults can even use them to refocus at work.
 They are especially helpful when having to sit for long period of times (e.g., during testing at school, while waiting at the doctor’s office, even in the car.
 Try one of these activities to wake up those brains!

 Brain Break Dice

-Find a square object to decorate or create a paper box.
+- To make your own: Find a square object to decorate or create a paper box.
 This will be used as your dice.
-On each side, draw or write a physical activity.
-Check out the ideas below– get creative!
+On each side, draw or write a physical activity, an animal, or think outside the box and make each side a different color and move how that color makes you feel.
 Once you have your activities, roll the dice and have fun!